Getting Started FAQs

 - Pay directly to the overseas university or study abroad program.
 Federal and state aid dollars as well as all loans can be utilized.
 This is called an External Study Abroad Program (which includes Direct Enrollment Programs).

 - Pay through Carnegie Mellon and use federal, state and university scholarships.

 - Exchange Programs – pay Carnegie Mellon tuition only which covers tuition abroad.
 Room, board, airfare and other expenses are the student’s responsibility.

 - Sponsored Study Abroad Programs – pay Carnegie Mellon tuition, room and board; tuition, room, board and other relevant expenses will be covered for the study abroad program.
 (This is a great option for students who receive considerable federal, state and university aid.)

 IMPORTANT: All students are enrolled at Carnegie Mellon during the time abroad regardless of the type of study abroad program chosen.
-All students must attend pre-departure orientation to receive the forms required to register.
+All students must attend a pre-departure orientation before they are permitted to complete electronic study abroad registration materials.

 Will my financial aid apply to study abroad?

 Yes.
 Federal and state funding always apply.
 Institutional aid is applicable for those paying through Carnegie Mellon (see above drop down.)